 Fast forward to today, and I'm wiser, having learned how to address these problems.
 While I no longer game as much, this article will hopefully help you fix your online gaming woes.

-How to Improve Ping Times
+How to Lower Ping

 Now you're aware of the factors that affect Ping, you can work towards keeping it low.
 However, keep in mind that some factors may be out of your control.
 For example, not all game operators will provide a server close to your location.